JoonasMaanonen/towerDefence/README.md

 # towerDefence
-This was my first proper programming project.
+This was my first proper programming project in school.
-It was part of a school course.